anil2k/mas/README.md

 ## Differences from the Official Implementation
-This implementation follows the Mask RCNN paper for the most part, but there are a few cases where we deviated in favor of code simplicity and generalization.
-These are some of the differences we're aware of.
-If you encounter other differences, please do let us know.

 * **Mini-masks:** All mini-masks are removed.
-* **Multi-threading:** Not alloved as it mostly slows down the whole system, bacause more resources are spent on administrative work, than on execution itself.
+* **Multi-threading:** Not alloved as it mostly slows down the whole system, because more resources are spent on administrative work, than on execution itself.
 * **Learning Rate:** The paper uses a learning rate of 0.02, here they are changed to 0.001 for a better convergence without significant decrease in speed.